JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 ![grab2](https://github.com/JayBrown/wys-WhatsYourSign-shell-script-version/blob/master/img/grab_wys-malware.jpg)

 #### Malware application with fake codesigning certificate (OSX.CreativeUpdater)
-*Compare the main executable code signature (fake) with the other signature (genuine by Mozilla).
-This malware is distributed as an app bundle within an app bundle.*
+*Compare the main executable code signature (added by attacker) with the other signature (original by Mozilla), i.e. this is a legit app bundle within a malware app bundle to fool the user.*

 *Notice the bogey `script` file, which starts the download of the cryptominer malware.*

-*Please note that the security assessment using `spctl` can still accept a codesigning certificate, while the more up-to-date verification with `security` already shows it as *revoked*.*
+*Please note that the security assessment using `spctl` can still accept a codesigning certificate, while the more up-to-date verification with `security` already shows it as revoked.*

 ![grab13](https://github.com/JayBrown/wys-WhatsYourSign-shell-script-version/blob/master/img/grab_wys-malware2.jpg)

 #### Application with entitlements (Apple System)

+*Notice that there is no CRL (certificate revocation list) for Apple System signatures (leaf certificate: "Software Signing"), so let's hope none of Apple's private codesigning keys ever get leaked.*

 ![grab3](https://github.com/JayBrown/wys-WhatsYourSign-shell-script-version/blob/master/img/grab_wys-app-entitlements.jpg)